History of Colombia

-Pre-Columbian period
+and Colombia's geographic and climatic variations have contributed to the development of strong regional identities.

+Pre-Colombian

 From approximately 12,000 years BP onwards, hunter-gatherer societies existed near present-day Bogotá (at El Abra and Tequendama), and they traded with one another and with cultures living in the Magdalena River valley.
 Due to its location, the present territory of Colombia was a corridor of early human migration from Mesoamerica and the Caribbean to the Andes and the Amazon basin.
 The oldest archaeological finds are from the Pubenza archaeological site and El Totumo archaeological site in the Magdalena Valley 100 km southwest of Bogotá.
-These sites date from the Paleoindian period (18,000–8000 BCE).
+These sites date from the Paleoindian period (18.000–8000 BCE).
 At Puerto Hormiga archaeological site and other sites, traces from the Archaic period in South America (~8000–2000 BCE) have been found.
 Vestiges indicate that there was also early occupation in the regions of El Abra, Tibitó and Tequendama in Cundinamarca.
-The oldest pottery discovered in the Americas, found at San Jacinto archaeological site, dates to 5000–4000 BCE.
+The oldest pottery discovered in the Americas, found at the San Jacinto archaeological site, dates to 5000–4000 BCE.

-Indigenous people inhabited the territory that is now Colombia by 10,500 BCE.
+Indigenous people inhabited the territory that is now Colombia by 10.500 BCE.
 Nomadic hunter-gatherer tribes at the El Abra and Tequendama sites near present-day Bogotá traded with one another and with other cultures from the Magdalena River Valley.